Ri-Dearg/horizon-photo/README.md

 The "About" title aligned to the right loked ugly on smaller device forms.
 I used bootstrap flex boxes to shift its position.
 - Had difficulty creating a transition that scaled the image, but did not immedteately clip the image beside it on the "ease-out" phase eve when using the z-index.
 Solved by creating a keyframe animation using the z-index.
 - Had to stop the animation from expanding the page width on mobile devices.
 Set overflow-x to hidden on the body element.
+- Newsletter form had unusual positioning on small desktop sizes.
+Had to change style so it is a responsive inline form.

 ## Deployment